Another update to an older post, which has seen an increased number of hits recently.

-The last few days, I’ve been getting hits from someone searching using “will you fail if you use clutch brake”.
-I’m not quite sure what they are asking, so here’s a summary of how to control the car (assuming you know the basics, of course).
+A while ago, I suddenly started getting hits from someone (the same person) searching using “will you fail if you use clutch brake”.
+I’m not quite sure what they were asking, so here’s a summary of how to control the car (assuming you know the basics, of course).

 Imagine you’re approaching a t-junction to turn right.
 Imagine it is a slight downward slope.
 So, on your approach you will look at what is going on around you, assess it, decide what you’re going to do once to arrive, then do it.
 Basically, this will either be “go” or “don’t go”.
 I am guessing that the question people keep asking is based on the “don’t go” option, and they want to know how they should handle it.